symptoms of ingrown nails

 The procedure will take about 30 minutes and your consultation will take 60 minutes.

 We will review the nail within 24-72 hours to assess for any signs of infection, and we will supply dressings for you to use at home.
 For the first few days, you will be wearing open shoes, and we recommend you rest your feet for the first 2 days.
 After about 1 week, you can resume normal activities and you can restart sporting activities after about 4 to 6 weeks.

 Onyfix nail treatment: Painless nail bracing by your podiatrist

-ONYFIX is the newest innovative technology from Germany used to treat all stages of ingrown toenails.
+ONYFIX is the newest innovative technology from Germany used to treat mild to moderate stages of ingrown toenails.
 This is an excellent alternative bracing solution for patients who wish to avoid treatment with nail surgery (such as those who are needle-phobic, pregnant or breastfeeding mums, or high-risk neurovascular patients, eg. diabetics).
 Using specialised equipment, our Podiatrists apply a UV hardened composite material to the growing base of the nail plate.
 This creates a comfortable tension that reshapes the nail as it grows out.

 Onyfix can also be combined with other conservative nail edge removal as described before.

 Best treatment for nails: From assessment to treatment